trywait/yopix-public/README.md

 1. Push your code to a GitHub repository.
 2. Import the project into Vercel.
-3. Add your environment variables (Firebase and Unsplash configuration).
+3. Add your environment variables (Firebase, Google AI, and Unsplash configuration).
 4. Deploy!

 ### Firebase Hosting